bhavaniravi/til/life/5-reasons-why-you-should-start-your-fitness-routineasap.md

 ---
-slug: 5-reasons-why-you-should-start-your-fitness-routineasap
-published_date: null
+added: Sep 19 2022
 created_date: null
-title: 5 Reasons Why You Should Start your Fitness Routine ASAP?
-template: post
 draft: true
-subtitle: Fitness is not about staying slim it's about staying healthy.
-tags:
-  - life
 featuredImgPath: /media/machine-learning-nlp-vectorization-techniques-featured.png
-description: >-
+image: null
+layout: ../layouts/BlogPost.astro
+published_date: null
+slug: 5-reasons-why-you-should-start-your-fitness-routineasap
-  Who doesn’t want an healthy life?
+sub_title: Who doesn’t want an healthy life?
 Always imagine yourself running around even at your 60s then you are bound to spend time on your fitness routine.
 I will do it from tomorrow.
 No you will not.
 The…
+subtitle: Fitness is not about staying slim it's about staying healthy.
+tags:
+- life
+template: post
+title: 5 Reasons Why You Should Start your Fitness Routine ASAP?
 ---

 # 5 Reasons Why You Should Start your Fitness Routine ASAP?